DevonDeRaad/RADstackshelpR/README.md

-Despite these clear recommendations, the full range of parameter space suggested to explore in this paper is often left unexplored in empirical studies, due to the computational and logistical difficulty of executing and analyzing 16 separate runs through the entire STACKS pipeline.
+Despite these clear recommendations, the full range of parameter space suggested to explore in this paper is often left unexplored in empirical studies, due to the computational and logistical difficulty of executing and analyzing 16 separate runs through the entire *Stacks* pipeline.
 This package is designed to automate that logistical difficulty, leaving users with a clear set of steps to follow for thoroughly optimized, de novo RAD locus assembly and variant calling.
-For more details on RADstackshelpR please check out this [website](https://devonderaad.github.io/RADstackshelpR/index.html) built using [pkgdown](https://pkgdown.r-lib.org/).
+For more details on *RADstackshelpR* please check out this [website](https://devonderaad.github.io/RADstackshelpR/index.html) built using [pkgdown](https://pkgdown.r-lib.org/).
 Otherwise, simply follow the steps below to run the optimized de novo assembly pipeline.